iOufakir/hide-toxic-comments-extension/README.md

 # Hide-Toxic-Comments-Chrome-extension

+## Overview
-Say goodbye to toxic comments, currently supporting Youtube and Twitter.
-(Chrome extension)
+Say goodbye to toxic comments, currently supporting **Youtube** and **Twitter**.

+This project is a Chrome extension designed to enhance the user experience by hiding toxic comments using AI.

 The project requires a back-end service in order to check if the target text is offensive or not.

+## Installation

+To install the extension:

+1. Download the extension files from the repository.
+2. Open the Chrome browser.
+3. Navigate to `chrome://extensions/`.
+4. Enable Developer mode.
+5. Click on "Load unpacked" and select the downloaded extension files.

 ### Backend project